Entity Framework Code First with auto migrations on AppHarbor...and more

 Feb 25, 2013 · Follow on Twitter and Mastodon archive

-I’m working on an iOS app that is powered by an ASP.NET MVC 4 backend that uses Entity Framework Code First with auto migrations and runs on App Harbor.
-We also have a web site that is used to present more information.
+I’m building an iOS app that has an ASP.NET MVC 4 backend that uses Entity Framework Code First with auto migrations and runs on App Harbor.
+We also have a site that is used to present more information.
 This is how we put it all together.

 Setting up the coding environment(s)

-The web site will be hosted on a private server, without any git integrations in place.
-As such, we chose to place our git repository at BeansTalk, which enables git-push to our repository and deploys updates to the server using FTP.
+The web site is hosted on a private server, without any git integrations.
+As such, we chose to place our git repository at BeansTalk, which enables us to git push to our repository and have it deploy updates to the server using FTP.

-The admin system will be hosted on AppHarbor, which has a really nice git deploy integration in place.
-We chose to place our git repository at BitBucket and have service hooks for automatic deployment.
+The admin system is hosted on AppHarbor, which has a really nice git deploy integration in place.
+We chose to place our git repo at BitBucket and have service hooks for auto-deploy.

 Creating and deploying the web site

 For the web site, we created a simple web that we version control with git.
-When we want to publish any changes, we git push to BeansTalk, which triggers a build and (if the build succeeds) deploy.
+When we want to publish any changes, we git push to BeansTalk, which triggers a build then a deploy.

-Since we want people to be able to signup to be notified once we go live, we added a MailChimp-based signup form to the page.
-When a user signs up with the form, he/she is taken to a skinned MailChimp page, where the MC magic happens.
+Since we want people to be notified once we go live, we added a MailChimp signup form to the site.
+When users sign up, they’re taken to a MailChimp page, where MC stuff happens.

 Creating the admin system

-When I started building the admin system, I wanted to try Windows Azure Mobile Services.
+I wanted to build the admin system with Windows Azure Mobile Services.
 However, since we want to access the data in the app as well as on the site, and Azure MS did not yet support JavaScript-integration, I decided to use technoology I was already familiar with.

-So, I chose to setup an ASP.NET MVC 4 web application with Entity Framework Code First.
+So, I chose an ASP.NET MVC 4 with Entity Framework Code First.
 Below, I will go through the steps involved to get it to run on AppHarbor.

 Creating the solution